-The Board held an organizational meeting and two public hearings, receiving oral and written testimony from constituents regarding a range of statutes and rules affecting their businesses.
-The board issued letters to state offices that included summaries of testimony pertinent to these offices.
+The Board held an organizational meeting at the beginning of the year, and two public hearings, receiving oral and written testimony from constituents regarding a range of statutes and rules affecting their businesses.
+The board issued an annual report to the Legislature with recommendations based on the work of the board over the past year.

-FINANCES, FISCAL YEAR 2012: The Bureau of the Budget does not maintain comprehensive fiscal data relative to this unit.
+FINANCES, FISCAL YEAR 2013: The Bureau of the Budget does not maintain comprehensive fiscal data relative to this unit.

-BUREAU OF THE SPECIAL ADVOCATE JAY MARTIN, SPECIAL ADVOCATE
+BUREAU OF THE SPECIAL ADVOCATE PEGGY SCHAFFER, SPECIAL ADVOCATE

-Mail Address

-STATE HOUSE STATION 148, AUGUSTA, ME 04333-0148

-FAX

-(207) 287-8598

-Reference

-Policy Area

-00

-Umbrella

-29

-Unit

-665

-Citation

-T00005

-M.R.S.A., Sect.

-00000090-N
+Central Office103 SEWALL STREET, AUGUSTA, ME 04330Mail Address148 STATE HOUSE STATION, AUGUSTA, ME 04333-0148FAX (207) 287-8598Established2011Telephone (207) 626-8410ReferencePolicy Area00UmbrellaLine Control29Unit 665Citation T00005M.R.S.A., Sect.00000090-N